Sexual and reproductive health and rights: Bodily Autonomy

 Bodily autonomy is a fundamental human right, yet it is unevenly protected across global policies on sexual and reproductive health and rights (SRHR).
-Two powerful examples are Female Genital Mutilation (FGM) and abortion, reveal the contradiction in how this right is upheld.
+Two notable examples, Female Genital Mutilation (FGM) and abortion, reveal the contradiction in how this right is upheld.
 While FGM is widely condemned as a harmful traditional practice and a violation of girls’ rights, abortion remains a deeply contested issue, often restricted or stigmatized despite also involving questions of autonomy, health, and dignity.
 This inconsistency is especially clear in the way international organizations and donor governments allocate funding: efforts to end FGM receive broad support, while access to safe abortion is frequently underfunded, politicized, or undermined through policies like the Global Gag Rule.
 This imbalance reflects not a neutral application of human rights principles, but the influence of global power dynamics and cultural politics on the definition and defense of bodily autonomy.

 Sexual health

 The World Health Organization defines sexual health as: "Sexual health is a state of physical, mental and social well-being in relation to sexuality.
 It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence."